Skip to main content

 A shortlist must be ongoing throughout the duration of the Head Coach’s tenure, because there are going to have candidates on your list who are signed up to other clubs.
 There's also going to be other candidates that emerge and will be added to the list - consistent monitoring is required to ensure this shortlisting process is efficient.

-Decision and negotiation
+Decision and Negotiation

 When the time comes to make a managerial change, Interview processes, selling the club to candidates and resolving differences in opinion between club decision makers are some of the key factors at play.